yilin-wang/yilin-wang.github.io/README.md

 ## About Me

 Hello!
-My name is Yi Lin Wang, and I am a senior at Harvard College studying computer science.
-I'm interested in designing AI that understands human values, as well as effective altruism and the long term future of human society.
+My name is Yi Lin.
+I recently graduated summa cum laude from Harvard with a bachelor's in Computer Science.
+I am interested in software engineering and data science positions at startups in New York City and Boston.

 ## Projects